kean/Nuke/Documentation/Switch/switch-from-sdwebimage.md

 SDWebImage is an Objective-C framework first released back in 2009.
 In comparison, Nuke was released in 2015.
 Nuke have had more than enough time to build out to the same level.

-One of the main advantages of SDWebImage is the support for many image formats, even obscure ones.
-Nuke, on the other hand, offers a comprehensive [infrastructure](https://kean.blog/nuke/guides/image-formats) to support different image formats, including progressive decoding support.

 [SDWebImage](https://github.com/SDWebImage/SDWebImage) is still actively maintained today and is still used by many apps.
 But it has dated Objective-C API and doesn't offer great Swift support.
 Eventually, it will need to be rewritten or replaced, and that’s where Nuke comes in.

 This document is not a comparison between the frameworks.
 It is designed to help you switch from SDWebImage to Nuke.
 This guide covers some basic scenarios common across the frameworks.